Mya Nan Nwe: Deification

-Mya Nan Nwe died in Mogok in February 1956, due to complications related to long-term asthma.
-After her death in 1957, Mya Nan Nwe became a revered figure in her own right.
-In 1990, her shrine was erected inside the Botahtaung Pagoda, and from that point on she was worshipped as Mya Nan Nwe Dewi (Goddess), a nat with the power to grant the wishes of those who appealed to her for help.
+Mya Nan Nwe died in Mogok in February 1956 due to complications related to long-term asthma.
+After she died in 1957, Mya Nan Nwe became a revered figure in her own right.
+In 1990, her shrine was erected inside the Botahtaung Pagoda, and from that point on, she was worshipped as Mya Nan Nwe Dewi (Goddess), a nat with the power to grant the wishes of those who appealed to her for help.
 She was known to be a nāga who guards the pagoda.
-Hundreds of people come to this place to donate offertories and also to ask for blessing of the sister.
+Hundreds of people come to this place to donate offerings and also to ask for her blessing.